betacygni/ICESummerSchool2023/README.md

 We have now produced an image for the 1mm file.
 Let's produce now similar images for the 3mm.
 For this, create the three images (**dirty**, **cleaned** and **cleaned_deeper**) for the ```ALMA_3mm.ms``` file.
 Inspect also with ```viewer``` the produced images.

+## Analyzing images of dust emission

+Once the images have been produced, we can use them to calculate fluxes, masses and other physical parameters.
+The images produces with CASA can be exported into FITS format using the task ```exportfits``` and be analyzed in other softwares (e.g., within python or ds9).
+For simplicity we will use some functionalities within CASA for the analysis proposed in this hands-on session.

+### Calculating fluxes

+We will start by calculating the fluxes of the main sources detected with ALMA.
+We can do this using the ```viewer``` (or ```imview```) function.
+Once the image is loaded within the viewer, you can zoom-in and define a polygon corresponding to the size-area of the source.
+All this can be done by using the icons available in the top bar of the viewer window.

+ - The lenses (to the right in the panel list) can be used to zoom in and out the image.
+You can zoom-in into the source to better see the structure and morphology.
+ - The icons with an ```R``` inside a square, a circle and an irregular polygon can be used to define different regions (or areas) within the map.
+You can define a polygon that matches the emission of the source.
+To define the polygon, you can click at the positions of the vertices within the map.
+The polygon can be closed by double-clicking with the mouse on the image.
+ - Once the polygon is defined you will see a series of new tabs to the right of the image.
+These tabs include information regarding ```Properties```, ```Statistics```, ```Fit```, ```File``` and ```Histogram```.
+With the polygon defined, go to the tab of Statistics.
+There you will find information on the ```FluxDensity``` in units of Jy.
+This is the flux of your source
+ - Obtain the flux of the source at both 1mm and 3mm

+You can also calcualte the fluxes for the ```_dirty``` and ```_cleaned``` images and compare with the ```_cleaned_deeper```.
+Q.- Do you see differences?
+Why do you think the fluxes are the same or not the same?

+### Derive dust masses

+Once we have the flux at 1mm and 3mm, we can proceed to calculate the mass of dust (and gas) in this source.
+For this, we can use some of the expressions that were introduced in the lectures.
+As a reminder, assuming that the emission is optically thin and comes from dust, we have:

+$M_\mathrm{d+g}$